 Steps to the customer journey map

 However, because these maps can still be time-consuming, you will only create a few.
 Ideally, you should start with your most important persona.
-Only gradually add more maps.
+Only gradually add further maps.
 These should then usually be easier for you, as target groups are often similar enough to use the first customer journey map as a basis.

 However, if you have not yet created any personas, this step comes first.
 You need to understand your real customers before you get started.
 In general, look at which insights are already available here and which are not: